betaglot/plantabeta/docs/reference/Beta/BetaOverview.md

 ### Element Decomposition

-A full body movement can be broken down into
+A full body moto can be broken down into

 #### Element Mixture Decomposition